Release Date: March 2011

 The same paint colors seen in robot mode appear here.
 The silver from the robot chest panel combines with the silver from his shoulder armor to form an "L" shaped pattern on the top of the cabin section.
 Red paint is seen on the front end of the vehicle and on the edges of his turbines in the back.
 A bit of black paint is also seen on the top in this mode, created from the combined shoulder armor pieces of the robot form.

-The back portion of the vehicle is made to accomodate most Scout Class vehicles (and even a couple more compact Deluxe vehicles).
+The back portion of the vehicle is made to accommodate most Scout Class vehicles (and even a couple more compact Deluxe vehicles).
 This functionality is intact on Deep Dive including the little ramp at the back.
 His missiles still attach to the sides nice and tight as well.